 - explore why talking about sexuality with individuals with ASD is important

 - develop strategies to support the sexuality of individuals with ASD

 - explore how to answer questions and respond to behaviour

 - have an opportunity to network with other professionals

 - have an opportunity to ask questions of an experienced disability and community educator

 - FPV workshops are delivered by experienced disability and community educators.

-- Sessions run for 2 hours.
+- In-person sessions run for 3 hours.

-$299 per person
+$299.00 (GST free) per person

 Terms and conditions can be found here